-During the COVID-19 shutdown, families across America faced reduced hours and job losses contributed to financial volatility for many already-struggling families.
+During the COVID-19 shutdown, families across America faced reduced hours and job losses that contributed to financial volatility for many already struggling families.
 Nationally, one in four American adults was laid off or lost their job, especially those without a bachelor's degree or those who worked in service industries.
-Even those who did not lose jobs often saw their hours reduced or took a reduction in pay to keep struggling businesses afloat.
+Even those who did not lose their jobs often saw their hours reduced or took a reduction in pay to keep struggling businesses afloat.
 These losses and gaps in pay from job disruption are felt more deeply by low-income households, who have to make up the losses and incur debt to get through the lean times.
 While some financial losses were reversed for businesses as the stock market began a wobbly process of righting itself, there are lasting effects on family finances.
-The Pew Research Center found that a third of Americans dipped into their savings during the COVID pandemic and one in six Americans borrowed money from friends of family or received food from a food bank.
-One in four Americans reported trouble paying bills since the coronavirus outbreak, especially meeting rent or mortgage payments.
+The Pew Research Center found that a third of Americans dipped into their savings during the COVID pandemic and one in six Americans borrowed money from friends or family or received food from a food bank.
+One in four Americans report trouble paying bills since the coronavirus outbreak, especially meeting rent or mortgage payments.
 Many who were laid off continue to have trouble finding work and very few report being in a position to save money.

 The closure of schools to accommodate the coronavirus outbreak also forced families to find new ways to care for young children.
 The impact of this prolonged problem affected working mothers most significantly.
-Forbes reported that since the onset of the pandemic, 400,000 more women than men have left the workforce and the National Women's Law Center recorded the steepest decline in female workforce participation since the end of World War II.
+Forbes reported that since the onset of the pandemic, 400,000 more women than men have left the workforce, and the National Women's Law Center recorded the steepest decline in female workforce participation since the end of World War II.
 In some neighborhoods, concerned parents formed "pods" to deal with the challenges of homeschooling by hiring teachers to work with small groups of children in a "bubble" while schools remained closed.
-However, forming homeschooling pods was logistically inaccessible to many parents in the RISE programming, though some families did try to find ways to combine children during the day, but the logistics of managing the changing landscape proved difficult.
+However, forming homeschooling pods was logistically inaccessible to many parents in the RISE programming.
+Though some families did try to find ways to combine children during the day, the logistics of homeschooling multiple children challenged many parents and grandparents.
+TJ, who was helping to homeschool her daughter's young children as well as her own older child from a second marriage, said, "The kids are doing okay.
+They miss their friends the most.
+But I am exhausted!"